operativeF/oscar/Building/Windows/BUILD-WIN.md

 To make 32-bit or 64-bit builds, just make sure the correct Build item is selected in the Build & Run section on the left.

+If you prefer to build from the command line and not use QT Creator, a batch script buildall.bat will build and create installers for both 32-bit and 64-bit versions of Windows.
+This script has some hard-coded paths, so will need to be modified for your system configuration.

 **The Deploy.BAT file**

 The deployment batch file creates two folders inside the shadow build folder: